JM-34771765/ICT171-Minecraft-Server/MinecraftInstructions.md

 Step 1: Download the minecraftSetup.sh file using `wget https://github.com/JM-34771765/ICT171-Minecraft-Server/raw/refs/heads/main/minecraftSetup.sh`

 Step 2: Nagivate to your default downloads directory.
-The default command for this will be ```cd Download```
+The default command for this will be ```cd Downloads```

 Step 2: Within minecraftSetup.sh, make sure the MINECRAFTSERVERURL variable is set to the correct version download link.